Community Paramedicine Programs Come to Life in California

 Paula Ginsborg

-Paula Ginsborg is the CHCF Communications & Engagement team’s visual communications specialist, managing graphic design and digital imagery.
+Paula Ginsborg is the CHCF Communications & Engagement team’s digital design strategist, managing graphic design and digital imagery.
 Paula holds a bachelor’s degree in art history and Spanish from Mary Baldwin College and a certificate in design communication arts from UCLA Extension.

 More from the CHCF Blog